W0ofles/SteamCurator/.github/ISSUE_TEMPLATE/basic-problem-report.md

 ---

 **Describe Your Problem**
-A clear and concise description of what your purpose of submitting a report is.
+_A clear and concise description of what your purpose of submitting a report is._
+[type here]

 **Location of Problem**
-Where is the problem located?
+_Where is the problem located?
 What file?
-Line?
+Line?_
+[type here]

 **How To Fix**
-Do you know how to fix it?
-If so tell us how.
+_Do you know how to fix it?
+If so tell us how._
+[type here]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._
+[type here]

 **Additional context**
-Add any other context is placed here.
+_Add any other context is placed here._